-The most recent audited financial statements of the Authority, included in Appendix A hereto, have been audited by RSM US LLP, independent auditors, as stated in their report appearing therein.
-RSM US LLP has not performed any procedures relating to this Official Statement.
+The most recent financial statements of the Authority, included in Appendix A hereto, have been audited by RSM US LLP, independent auditors, as stated in their report appearing therein.
+RSM US LLP has not been engaged to perform and has not performed since the date of its report included herein, any procedures on the financial statements addressed in that report.
+RSM US LLP has also not performed any procedures relating to this Official Statement.